 Admission of International Students

 - Demonstrate sufficient command of English to successfully pursue work at the Missouri University of Science and Technology.
-Departments normally require a TOEFL score of 79 (internet-based scoring) or an IELTS score of 6.0.
+Minimum English proficiency test score requirements are 79 for TOEFL, 6.5 for IELTS, 53 for PTE, or 105 for Duolingo.
 Students, who are admitted to the university, but do not meet the language requirement, may attend and successfully complete the intensive English program within Missouri S&T's intensive English program.

 - Submit official transcripts (mark sheets) for each year from all secondary schools, colleges, and universities attended, showing courses taken, grades earned, rank in class, grade point average, and class or division earned if applicable.
 Additionally, students should submit an English translation of the official transcript along with course descriptions in English for all courses reported on the transcript.
 Students may be required to submit transcripts and other credentials for evaluation through an approved credential evaluation agency.